Harry-Loud/BananaPi_Positron_Klipper_Moonraker_Fluidd/readme.md

-This is an system image for Klipper, Mainsail & Fluidd for the Bananpi M2 Zero Ensure you BananPi has an [external 2.4gHz uFL wifi antena](https://thepihut.com/products/2-4ghz-mini-flexible-wifi-antenna-with-ufl-connector) and a [heatsink](https://thepihut.com/products/raspberry-pi-heatsink), (they get hot).
+This is an system image for Klipper, Mainsail & Fluidd for the Bananpi M2 Zero.<br>
+Ensure you BananPi has an [external 2.4gHz uFL wifi antena](https://thepihut.com/products/2-4ghz-mini-flexible-wifi-antenna-with-ufl-connector) and a [heatsink](https://thepihut.com/products/raspberry-pi-heatsink), (they get hot).
 ### Note:  BananaPi does not work with 3.5 Inch touchscreen, and can only be controlled by Klipper web interface.